 - Tailor to the Project Environment

-Like principles, PRINCE2 has seven themes as well.
-The themes concern the aspects which should be addressed throughout the project.
-These seven themes are as follows:
+PRINCE2 has seven themes; these concern aspects that should be addressed throughout the project.

 - Business Case Theme

 - Organization Theme